Skip to main content

 • Ethical data practices: you will learn how data practices have the potential to impact individuals and society.

-• Collaboration and creativity: you will learn how to collaborate with your peers to creatively solve problems together.
-This ability is a core attribute valued by graduate employers.
+• Collaboration and creativity: you will study data science and AI in an exciting creative context and learn how to collaborate with your peers to creatively solve problems together.
+These abilities and attributes are highly valued by graduate employers.

-• The CCI community: you will join a significant community of students, academics and researchers who are passionate about the future of data and computing.
+• The Creative Computing Institute community: you will join a significant community of students, academics and researchers who are passionate about shaping the future of data, AI and creative computing.
 You will have access to our integrated online community.

 Industry experience and opportunities

-Furthermore, you have the opportunity to undertake the optional year in industry details of which will be provided in the second year of study.
+Furthermore, you will have the opportunity to undertake the optional year in industry, details of which will be provided in the second year of study.

 Course units